Written By:

 - Use the platform to engage with followers through likes, comments, and direct messages

-LinkedIn's general audience is professional, which includes alumni, employers, and prospective students.
+LinkedIn's audience is generally younger, with 81.7% aged 18–34.l, The platform’s user-base is very professional, consisting of alumni, employers, and prospective students.
 To cater to this audience, institutions should create informative and professional content.
+This can include infographics, and blog posts.

 Here’s how to engage your LinkedIn audience: